Choosing a bicycle helmet to buy can be a tough decision these days.

 - Pros : 26 vents to keep your head cool and high-quality leather chin strap.

 - Cons : One of a handful of models that don’t come with MIPS.

 Lazer Genesis MIPS

-One look at the Lazer Genesis helmet, and you’ll understand why we’ve given it a five star rating for great ventilation.
+One look at the Lazer Genesis, and you’ll understand why we’ve given it a five star rating for great ventilation.

 Lazer has been designing and manufacturing helmets for all manner of biking since its launch in 1919.
 The Genesis is one of its high-end designs.

-The vents on this helmet are huge and numerous, with 22 openings.
-This helmet is well ventilated, to say the least.
-The Lazer Genesis MIPS is also one of the lighter helmets you’ll find, with a weight of just 230g for a Small size.
+The vents are huge and numerous, with 22 openings.
+It is well ventilated, to say the least.
+The Lazer Genesis MIPS is also one of the lighter models you’ll find, with a weight of just 230g for a Small size.

 Ventilation and weight savings aren’t the only focus here.
 The Lazer Genesis uses MIPS for protection against rotational impacts.
 It also features Lazer’s Advanced Rollsys fit system, which allows for horizontal and vertical adjustment.

 - Pros : Very breathable with 22 air vents.